Oyemoney/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete: A script that deletes a file .
 10. 9-firstdirdeletion: A script that deletes a directory.
 11. 10-back: A script that changes the working directory to the previous one
+12. 11-lists: A script that list items
+13. 12-file_type: A script that prints the type of file.
+14. 13-symbolic_link" A script that creates a sym-link
+15. 14-copy_html: A script that copies files from one directoryto another